Vgueca/BCA/README.md

-# Multivariate Statistics Project: Breast Cancer Analysis
+# Multivariate Statistics Project: Breast Cancer Analysis (BCA)

 ## Project Description
 This project aims to apply multivariate statistical techniques to analyze a public dataset on breast cancer.